Office of International Student Services

 The student should initiate the application process at least three months before planning to enter UA Little Rock.
 To apply:

-- Complete and submit UA Little Rock’s Immigration Verification Form and choose “IELP” as student type.
+- Complete and submit UA Little Rock’s Immigration Verification Form and choose “IELP” as the student type.

 - Submit supporting financial data (data must be verified by a bank stamp or the local U.S. Embassy or Consulate) and a copy of the student’s passport information page.